GENERAL SCOTT BOUDIN PAGEANT INFO

 3) What is the Scott Boudin Festival Association, Inc. (SBF)?

 The Scott Boudin Festival Association, Inc. is a dedicated, hard-working group of volunteers from the Scott area who organize the Scott Boudin Festival each year.
-The Scott Boudin Festival placed in the 2018, 2019, 2020, 2021, and 2022 Times of Acadiana Best Festival Award.
+The Scott Boudin Festival for six years in a row, and counting, placed in the Times of Acadiana Best Festival Award.
+The SBF has won all of the Festival of the Year awards available through the Louisiana Association of Fairs and Festivals, including New Event of the Year, Division 1 Festival of the Year, Division 2 Festival of the Year, Division 3 Festival of the Year, and Division 4 Festival of the Year.
+The SBF is proud to be winner of these awards in 2013, 2019, 2020, 2022, 2023, 2024, and 2025.
 The SBF teams up with the City of Scott staff, Scott Police Department, Scott Volunteer Fire Department, sponsors, musicians, vendors, and volunteers to produce the Scott Boudin Festival.
-The Family Friendly atmosphere provides a haven for families to hear the best music South Louisiana has to offer, taste the best Boudin and foods which made Louisiana famous and where kids of all ages can enjoy amusement rides, fireworks and plenty of unique Arts & Crafts items, from many talented artists and craftspeople.
-In Scott, our slogan is "Where the West Begins and the Hospitality Never Ends."
-The proceeds generated by the Scott Boudin Festival are invested into area non-profit organizations, capital improvements to public areas, and City of Scott property, and put back into hosting one of the best festivals in Acadiana!
+The Family Friendly atmosphere provides a haven for families to hear the best music South Louisiana has to offer, taste the best Boudin and foods which made Louisiana famous, and where the kiddies of all ages can enjoy amusement rides, fireworks, and plenty of unique Arts & Crafts items, from many talented artists and craftspersons.
+In Scott, our slogan is "Where the West Begins, and the Hospitality Never Ends."
+The City of Scott is known as the Boudin Capital of the World and the Gateway to Acadiana, and we proudly remind people to #EatMoreBoudin!
+The proceeds generated by the Scott Boudin Festival are invested into area non-profit organizations, capital improvements to public areas and City of Scott property, and put back into hosting one of the best festivals in Acadiana!

 4) Why is there a Scott Boudin Festival Pageant and Queens?